-- An annual $PM{2.5}$ health-based standard of 15 micrograms per cubic meter ($\mu g/m^3$) (annual arithmetic mean not to be exceeded over a three year average); and - A daily (24-hour) $PM{2.5}$ health-based standard of 65 μ g/m3 (the three year average of 98th percentile days not to be exceeded).^{7,8}
+- An annual $PM{2.5}$ health-based standard of 15 micrograms per cubic meter ( $\mu g/m^3$ ) (annual arithmetic mean not to be exceeded over a three year average); and - A daily (24-hour) $PM{2.5}$ health-based standard of 65 $\mu$ g/m (the three year average of 98th percentile days, not to be exceeded).

-4 "Provisional Assessment of Recent Studies on Health Effects of Particulate Matter Exposure; National Center for Environmental Assessment, Office of Research and Development, U.S. Environmental Protection Agency; Research Triangle Park, NC 27711; EPA/600/R-06/063; July 2006.
+&lt;sup>4 "Provisional Assessment of Recent Studies on Health Effects of Particulate Matter Exposure; National Center for Environmental Assessment, Office of Research and Development, U.S. Environmental Protection Agency; Research Triangle Park, NC 27711; EPA/600/R-06/063; July 2006.

-5 62 FR 38652-690, July 18, 1997.
+&lt;sup>5 62 FR 38652-690, July 18, 1997.

-6 EPA.
-Health Assessment Document for Diesel Engine Exhaust.
+&lt;sup>6 Health Assessment Document for Diesel Engine Exhaust.
 United States Environmental Protection Agency, Office of Research and Development, National Center for Environmental Assessment, Washington, DC, EPA/600/8-90/057F, May 1, 2002.

-7 62 FR 38652-760, July 18, 1997.
+&lt;sup>7 62 FR 38652-760, July 18, 1997.

-Simultaneously, the EPA established secondary (welfare-based) $PM{2.5}$ standards identical to the primary standards.
-These standards are hereafter referred to as the 1997 $PM{2.5}$ standards.
-The EPA set the $PM{2.5}$ standards with 24-hour and annual averaging times to protect against effects from short- and long-term exposure identified by a number of published epidemiological studies.
+Simultaneously, the EPA established secondary (welfare-based) PM2.5 standards identical to the primary standards.
+These standards are hereafter referred to as the 1997 PM2.5 standards.
+The EPA set the PM2.5 standards with 24-hour and annual averaging times to protect against effects from short- and long-term exposure identified by a number of published epidemiological studies.

-A number of events delayed implementation of the 1997 PM{2.5} standard.9 Specifically, the EPA's 1997 standards were challenged by the American Trucking Association, the U.S. Chamber of Commerce, and other state and business groups.
+A number of events delayed implementation of the 1997 PM2.5 standard.
+Specifically, the EPA's 1997 standards were challenged by the American Trucking Association, the U.S. Chamber of Commerce, and other state and business groups.
 The Transportation Equity Act for the Twenty-first Century (TEA-21) revised the deadline to publish nonattainment designations in order to provide additional time to collect three years of air quality monitoring data.
 In February 2001, the Supreme Court upheld the EPA's authority under the Clean Air Act to set NAAQS that protect the American public from the harmful effects of air pollution.
 The Supreme Court also sent the case back to the D.C.
 Circuit Court of Appeals to resolve several additional issues.
 In March 2002, the D.C.
-Circuit Court addressed all remaining legal challenges to the EPA's 1997 ambient air quality standards for PM{2.5}.
+Circuit Court addressed all remaining legal challenges to the EPA's 1997 ambient air quality standards for PM2.5.

-On December 17, 2004, the EPA finalized attainment/ nonattainment designations for the 1997 PM{2.5} standards, which became effective on April 5, 2005.10 EPA determined that air quality in Connecticut complied with the 1997 24-hour PM{2.5} NAAQS, but that emissions from Fairfield and New Haven Counties contributed to measured violations of the annual PM{2.5} NAAQS in New York City.
+On December 17, 2004, the EPA finalized attainment/ nonattainment designations for the 1997 PM2.5 standards, which became effective on April 5, 2005.
+EPA determined that air quality in Connecticut complied with the 1997 24-hour PM2.5 NAAQS, but that emissions from Fairfield and New Haven Counties contributed to measured violations of the annual PM2.5 NAAQS in New York City.
 As a result, EPA included those two Connecticut counties in a multi-state nonattainment area also comprised of the New York and New Jersey counties that make up the New York City Metropolitan Area.
 The multi-state NY-NJ-CT nonattainment area is depicted in Figure 1-1.
-The three affected states were responsible for developing and coordinating revisions to their respective air quality State Implementation Plans (SIPs) to provide for attainment of the 1997 annual PM{2.5} NAAQS by the 2010 attainment deadline.
-Connecticut submitted an attainment demonstration SIP to EPA on November 18, 2008 for the 1997 annual PM{2.5} NAAQS.11
+The three affected states were responsible for developing and coordinating revisions to their respective air quality State Implementation Plans (SIPs) to provide for attainment of the 1997 annual PM2.5 NAAQS by the 2010 attainment deadline.
+Connecticut submitted an attainment demonstration SIP to EPA on November 18, 2008 for the 1997 annual PM2.5 NAAOS.
+See Section 6.5 for further discussion related to that attainment demonstration.